neuecc/LINQ-to-GameObject-for-Unity/README.md

 If you use `DescendantsAndSelf().OfComponent<T>()`, it may possible to substitude `GetComponentsInChildren<T>` that is always fast than LINQ traverse(because LINQ traverse can not have native magics).
 So you can substitude native methods, use it.
 If you needs other query, use LINQ.

-> Descendants(AndSelf) returns single Component on each GameObject, GetComponentsInChildren returns multiple GameObject, behaviour is different.
+> Descendants(AndSelf) returns single Component on each GameObject, GetComponentsInChildren returns multiple Component on each GameObject, so behaviour is different.
 LINQ to GameObject's Descendants is heavily optimized, internal iterator of `ForEach` and `ToArray` is specialize tuned.

 Author Info
 ---